-It has been said to me many times that it's the child who is acting out that needs you the most.
-And yet, all too often, the systems that are most likely to deal with young people in crisis do more damage than good.
+It has been said to me many times that it’s the child who is acting out that needs you the most.
+Yet all too often the systems that are most likely to deal with young people in crisis do more damage than good.

 A recent report from the Juvenile Law Center on how to improve outcomes for young people in the juvenile justice and child welfare systems underscores this point.
 The report, which was sponsored by the Robert Wood Johnson Foundation (RWJF), points out that the juvenile justice system relies heavily on a strategy of harsh punishment when its real goal should be helping and healing young people who are struggling.

-When young people have behavioral challenges, the system usually asks, "What is wrong with this child, and how do we stop it?"
-Instead, they ought to be asking, "What happened to this child, and how do we help them?"
+When young people have behavioral challenges, the system usually asks, “What is wrong with this child, and how do we stop it?”
+Instead we ought ask, “What happened to this child, and how do we help them?”

 These preschool suspensions are particularly troubling because of how they might shape a child’s future pathway.
 A suspension may or may not change a child’s behavior, but what is certain is that it provides the first touch of punishment that may latch on and follow that child throughout his or her education and life experiences.